top of page

 And the only real expectation for this upcoming trip?
 A casual run-in with a folkloric witch in the woods.

-Before written history, these stories were sung and shared by regősök—wandering bards who preserved myth through memory.
-Over time, these legends were collected in folktale anthologies like “Magyar Népmesék” (Hungarian Folk Tales) and persisted through rural traditions, festivals, embroidery, and lullabies.
+Before written history, stories were sung and shared by regősök—wandering bards who preserved myth through memory.
+This oral tradition ensured that legends flourished.
+Over time, these tales were collected in folktale anthologies like Magyar Népmesék (Hungarian Folk Tales).
+They persisted through rural traditions, festivals, embroidery, and lullabies.

-So as Souza floats off into the Hungarian summer, here are three dream-creatures we hope to encounter in the wild:
+So, here are three dream-creatures we hope to encounter in the wild:

 Markoláb